On the Use of Auxiliary Variables in Multilevel Regression and Poststratification: Application

 \section{Application}

-We apply MRP to make inferences of our motivating nonprobability survey, the ABCD study.
-The ABCD study is a prospective cohort study and has collected social, health, imaging, and genetics measures of 11,875 children aged 9-10 for environmental exposure, neuroimaging, and substance use analysis from 21 U.S. research sites between 2016 and 2018.
-The ABCD sampling and recruitment process is designated to yield an overall sample that closely approximates national sociodemographics of the targeted U.S. children aged 9--10~\citep{ABCDdesign}.
-However, the 21 research sites are not randomly chosen based on convenience such as neuroimaging resource allocation and accessibility, a form of nonprobability-based selection, and the child enrollment is conditional on the school and parental consent, resulting in potential selection and nonresponse bias.
+We apply MRP to make inferences from our motivating nonprobability survey, the ABCD study.
+The ABCD study is a prospective cohort study and has collected social, health, imaging, and genetics data from 11,875 children aged 9-10 from 21 U.S. research sites between 2016 and 2018.
+The ABCD study's sampling and recruitment process aims to yield an overall sample that closely matches national sociodemographics of U.S. children aged 9--10~\citep{ABCDdesign}.
+However, the 21 research sites were not randomly chosen but rather selected based on convenience such as neuroimaging resource allocation and accessibility, resulting in potential selection bias.
+Moreover, child enrollment is conditional on the school and parental consent, and low consent rates can further exacerbate nonresponse bias.

-Comparing with the ACS 2011-2015 data, Table~\ref{abcd-acs} shows that the ABCD study oversamples 9-year old children, males, high-income families, and certain race/ethnicity groups, with slightly more representation of children from families with married couples and employment.
-By design, the race/ethnicity composition for major classes (White, Black, Hispanic) matches the ACS targets fairly closely with children of Asian ancestry being underrepresented and children with self-reported other race /ethnicity (AIAN, NHPI, Multiple) being overrepresented relative to the U.S. population of 9- and 10-year olds.
-This illustrates sociodemographic discrepancies from the U.S. population and potential selection bias analyzing data~\citep{abcd:bias19}.
+Table~\ref{abcd-acs} compares the sociodemographic compositions between the ABCD study sample and the ACS 2011-2015 data.
+We find that the ABCD study oversamples 9-year old, males, high-income families, and certain race/ethnicity groups, with slightly more representation of children from families with married couples and being employed.
+By design, while the race/ethnicity composition for major classes (e.g., White and Black) matches the ACS targets fairly closely, children of Asian ancestry are underrepresented, and children with self-reported other race /ethnicity (AIAN, NHPI, Multiple) are overrepresented relative to the U.S. population of 9- and 10-year olds.
+The sociodemographic discrepancies from the U.S. population can potentially introduce selection bias analyzing data~\citep{abcd:bias19}.